Soviet Union national under-16 football team

 The Soviet national junior football team was the under-16 (continental competitions) and under-17 (world competitions) football team of the Soviet Union.
 It ceased to exist as a result of the breakup of the Union.

-Following the realignment of UEFA's youth competitions in 1982, the USSR Under-16 team was formed.
+Following the realignment of UEFA's youth competitions in 1982, the Soviet Union under-16 team was formed.
 The competition has been held since 1982.
 From 1982 to 2001 it was an Under-16 event.
 The team had a good record, winning the competition once, reaching the final twice, but failing to qualify for the last six on 10 occasions.

 The team has participated in FIFA U-16 World Championship only once – in 1987 – after being qualified from European Under-16 championship as a runner-up.
-USSR won it in a final game against Nigeria by penalties.
+The Soviet Union won it in a final game against Nigeria by penalties.
 The team gained the Fair Play award.
-Yuriy Nikiforov scored 5 goals on the tournament but FIFA awarded the Golden Boot to Moussa Traoré because Côte d'Ivoire had scored fewer goals than USSR.
+Yuriy Nikiforov scored 5 goals on the tournament but FIFA awarded the Golden Boot to Moussa Traoré because Côte d'Ivoire had scored fewer goals than the Soviet Union.

-After the dissolution of the USSR (on December 26, 1991), the senior team played out its remaining fixtures, which were the finals of Euro 92.
-Because the USSR U-16s had, by December 26, already failed to qualify for their version of the 1992 European Championship, the former Soviet states didn't play as a combined team at U-17 level ever again.
+After the dissolution of the Soviet Union (on December 26, 1991), the senior team played out its remaining fixtures, which were the finals of Euro 92.
+Because the Soviet Union under-16s had, by December 26, already failed to qualify for their version of the 1992 European Championship, the former Soviet states didn't play as a combined team at U-17 level ever again.

 Of the former Soviet states, only Russia entered the 1992–1993 competition.